 New-York Historical Reopening Protocols and Procedures

-What are the new cleaning protocols in the building?
+What are the cleaning protocols in the building?

-The entire building will be decontaminated and disinfected with museum-appropriate cleaning materials prior to reopening, and after opening in accordance with best practices.
+The entire building has been decontaminated and disinfected with museum-appropriate cleaning materials in accordance with best practices.
 Hand sanitizers are available throughout the building.
 Maintenance staff performs enhanced cleaning throughout the day.

-Will there be health screenings for visitors and staff?
+Are there health screenings for visitors and staff?

-All staff are screened regarding their health and subject to a temperature screening daily prior to entering the building.
-Visitors are also subject to a temperature screening.
+All staff are screened regarding their health and subject to a temperature check daily prior to entering the building.
+Visitors are also subject to a temperature check.
 Any staff member who has any COVID-19 symptoms, has tested positive, or has been in contact with someone who has tested positive within the past 14 days is required to stay home and seek medical assistance.
 Visitors are advised by posted signage not to enter the building if they have experienced COVID-19 symptoms, tested positive, or been in contact with someone who has tested positive within the past 14 days.
 We reserve the right to refuse entry to any visitor with a 100.4+ temperature.
 A reminder: Visitors who've arrived from another state are required to quarantine for 14 days or "test out" of quarantine.
 More details here.

 What are the safety protocols for visitors?

-Face coverings are required for all employees and visitors older than age 2 inside our building.
-Face coverings are available, without charge, to anyone requesting them.
-Security personnel wear additional PPE, including face shields and gloves to allow for safe and secure inspection of bags brought by visitors.
+Face masks are required for all employees and visitors older than age 2 inside our building and in our courtyard.
+Face masks are available, without charge, to anyone requesting them.
+Security personnel wear additional PPE, including face shields and gloves, to allow for safe and secure inspection of bags brought by visitors.
 The museum has implemented a no-touch or low-touch visitor experience.
 A free, disposable stylus will be offered at Admissions so visitors can safely interact with touchscreens.

-What happens if a visitor refuses to wear a face mask or shield or comply with safety guidelines?
+What happens if a visitor refuses to wear a face mask or comply with safety guidelines?

-We reserve the right to refuse entry to anyone who declines to wear a face mask or shield or comply with guidelines.
+We reserve the right to refuse entry to anyone who declines to wear a face mask or comply with guidelines.

-Advance and timed-entry admissions for visitors will be implemented, as well as cashless payments to the extent permitted by law.
+Advance and timed-entry admissions for visitors are required, as well as cashless payments to the extent permitted by law.
 Purchase your timed-entry tickets to the Museum now.

 I’m a New-York Historical Member.
 Do you offer special hours for Members?
 Do I still need a timed-entry entry ticket?

 Yes, we offer special hours for Members, visitors age 65 and older, and those who are immunocompromised on Fridays, 10 – 11 am.
 Since capacity is limited, we strongly recommend that Members book their tickets in advance, both on Members-only and regular days.
 Thank you for your support, and for helping us to create a safe exhibition space.

 Social distancing is required and enforced; parties may remain together; children must stay with adults at all times.
 Signage has been placed throughout the building—upon approaching the entrance, in each of the galleries, and in public and office spaces—reminding people to maintain social distancing (floor decals will be placed to facilitate), to cough or sneeze in the crook of their elbows, to leave the building if they are not feeling well, and to use hand sanitizer canisters located throughout the building.
 Access to spaces, including specific galleries and the elevator, is limited to help facilitate social distancing.

 Yes, all of our regular restrooms are open and sanitized on an enhanced schedule.
-There are portable restrooms in our rear courtyard for the Hope Wanted exhibition.
+There are portable restrooms in our rear courtyard for Hope Wanted exhibition visitors.